What are camps and camp-like settings and who resides in them?

 Preservation of family unity, particularly for young children, should remain a key principle in all isolation efforts.
 Where possible, children should be isolated together with a caregiver.

 Look for locally-adapted approaches to support cases and their families during isolation, to ensure their safety and wellbeing.
 This may include facilitating communication (e.g. by phone) with family and friends who are not in isolation and providing access to activities to occupy people’s time in isolation (e.g. games, reading materials, videos or drawing facilities).

 Make sure there is a process for transferring cases to higher care facilities if symptoms worsen.

 To aid your community engagement and communication on isolation and care-seeking behaviours, the WHO has developed a message library for use with at-risk populations which can be adapted locally for populations in camps and camp-like settings.
 Adaptations should take into account the culture, literacy rates, preferred communication channels and other factors such as miscommunication, community perception and prevalence of rumours.
-See this guide for more details “What should be considered when designing Information Education Communication (IEC) materials?” and our summary report on “Community Engagement”.
+See our resources on community engagement, developing materials and deciding on which channel to use for further guidance.

 To encourage self-isolation and care-seeking behaviour, messages should:

 Provide empowering behaviour-focused and forward-looking messages rather than messages that could instil fear, confusion or suspicion

 For further information, see our resource on what works to change handwashing and hygiene behaviours, as well as this learning brief from WaterAid which reflects on lessons learned from their COVID-19 hygiene response.